Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: The stone is down there.

 RED SKULL (2014): For one of you.
 For the other...
 In order to take the stone, you must lose that which you love.
 An everlasting exchange.
-A soul, for a soul
+A soul, for a soul.